isabella232/gh-review-window/README.md

 For the syntax of period strings, see the [`java.time.Duration` javadoc][javadoc duration].

-This is a subset of Spring Boot's autoconfiguration, see the list of [common application properties][properties] for other supported configuration options.
+This is a superset of Spring Boot's autoconfiguration, see the list of [common application properties][properties] for other supported configuration options.

 Example: